 It is a bit easier during the daytime, we try and still have one person on watch, and the other resting, cooking or snoozing.
 Factor in meal times and try to eat together.

 It is super important that you get enough rest, so that you are all ready to deal with any situations that might arise.
 Making concise decisions is difficult if you are tired.
-If there is just two of us, then we tend to sleep fully clothed so we can easily jump up and assist the other person.
-I find it hard to sleep sometimes, lots of different noises, and if it is rough then it is hard to get comfortable.
+If there is just two of us doing two hour watches, then we tend to sleep fully clothed so we can easily jump up and assist the other person.
+But sleeping in your clothes isn’t particularly restful.
+Its better to get undressed, wash your hands and face – make sure you are salt free, brush your teeth etc – your usual bedtime routine and then get in to a nice dry sleeping bag.
+You’ll sleep much better.

 An article I read by Chris Tibbs, suggests learning the location and feel of the halyards, so that you can operate them easily in the dark

+Get enough rest.
 You should have a nice sea berth – with a strong lee cloth to hold you in tight.
 Some warm blankets or a sleeping bag, perhaps some ear plugs and an eye mask.
 Try to keep the cabin tidy, so you aren’t having to scramble over things in the dark that might have fallen on the floor.
-Set an alarm to wake you up in time for your next watch.
+Set an alarm to wake you up 10 minutes before your next watch.
 I find that otherwise I end up clock-watching, not wanting to oversleep.
 Leave some time to get dressed, go to the toilet etc.

-We always do a bit of a handover between shifts, check the course, write in the log, update the weather forecast, do a bit of a checkover of the boat – is the motor still running ok, do we need to consider reducing sail etc.
+We always do a bit of a handover between shifts, check the course, write in the log, update the weather forecast, do a bit of a checkover of the boat – is the motor still running ok?
+Do we need to consider reducing sail?
+Has there been any issues?
+Any shipping in the area?
+Make sure the other person is fully briefed and awake before you head off to bed.

 Andrew and I sometimes find we have two completely different experiences on the same passage.
 I might see the sunset and shooting stars, he might get dolphins, a bright full moon and the sunrise.